ARCHER2-HPC/archer2-website/_courses/240131-archer2-gpus-vt.md

 ecse:
 ---

-**Please note: The date for this webinar is provisional and will be confirmed once the GPU installation and integration works are all successfully completed.**

 This user webinar will discuss the new GPU nodes and will have EPCC and HPE staff available to answer questions